Vergnügte Ruh, beliebte Seelenlust, BWV 170: Structure and scoring

+Movements

+1

-The first aria is a da capo aria in a pastoral rhythm.
+The first aria, "Vergnügte Ruh, beliebte Seelenlust" (Delightful rest, beloved pleasure of the soul), is a da capo aria in a pastoral rhythm.
 The musicologist Julian Mincham notes: "The first stanza is enigmatically poetic and its essence is an evocation of that peace and inner contentment".
 The Bach scholar Alfred Dürr describes the mood as contemplative, and the melody of the voice as expansive, on a background of repeated quavers in the instruments.

-The first recitative is secco, only accompanied by the continuo.
+2

+The first recitative, "Die Welt, das Sündenhaus, bricht nur in Höllenlieder aus" (The world, that house of sin, erupts only in hellish songs), is secco, only accompanied by the continuo.
+John Eliot Gardiner, who conducted the Bach Cantata Pilgrimage in 2000, describes the librettist as a "vigorous and impassioned wordsmith" who uses Baroque language to paraphrase the Gospel reading, and he credits Bach with following the "declamatory gesture and expressive nuance".

+3

-The second aria is set without continuo, rare in Bach's compositions, and symbolic of the lack of direction in the lives of those who ignore the word of God, as spoken about in the text.
-The organ plays the upper parts, which the violins and viola in unison form the lowest part.
+The second aria, "Wie jammern mich doch die verkehrten Herzen, die dir, mein Gott, so sehr zuwider sein" (How the perverted hearts afflict me, which are so sorely, my God, set against you), is set without continuo, rare in Bach's compositions, and symbolic of the lack of direction in the lives of those who ignore the word of God.
+The organ plays the upper parts, while the violins and viola in unison form the lowest part.
+Gardiner notes that the two organ lines intertwine in fugal chromaticism for most of the aria, but turn to diatonic music for the mentioning of "Rach und Hass'" (revenge and hate) in the A section and "frech verlacht" (boldly flout) in the B section.

+4

-The second recitative is accompanied by the strings and continuo.
+The second recitative, "Wer sollte sich demnach wohl hier zu leben wünschen" (Who should hereafter wish, indeed, to live here), is accompanied by the strings and continuo.
 The strings play mostly long chords but illustrate the words "bei Gott zu leben, der selbst die Liebe heißt" (to live with God, whose name is love) by more lively movement.

+5

-The final aria is a triumphant song of turning away from the world and desiring heaven.
+The final aria, "Mir ekelt mehr zu leben, drum nimm mich, Jesu, hin!"
+(It sickens me to live longer, therefore take me away, Jesus!), is a triumphant song about turning away from the world and desiring heaven.
 The words "Mir ekelt" (I feel revulsion) are expressed by an unusual tritone opening the melody.
 The voice is ornamented by figuration in the organ, which Bach set for flauto traverso for a performance in his last years.